Mud (2012 film): Plot

-Ellis confronts Mud and calls him a liar and a coward, and that he turned them into thieves.
+Ellis confronts Mud and calls him a liar and a coward for giving up on Juniper.
 Running away, Ellis falls into a pit containing cottonmouths and is bitten.
-Mud jumps in and rescues Ellis.
-Mud races to get the unconscious Ellis to a clinic on the mainland.
-Recognizing Mud, one of the hospital employees calls the police, who tip off Carver.
+Mud jumps in and rescues him, racing to get the unconscious Ellis to a clinic on the mainland.
+Recognizing Mud, one of the hospital employees calls the police, who tip off Carver and his father King.

-Evading his pursuers, Mud gets back to the island where he and Neckbone get the repaired boat into the water.
-As they agreed before, Mud gives Neckbone a pistol but without ammunition.
-Mud wants to say good-bye to Ellis, so Neckbone takes him to the houseboat where he is recovering.
-While Mud is in Ellis' room, Carver and his posse arrive and start shooting.
-Tom fires from his boat using his old sniper rifle, killing several attackers from across the river.
+Evading his pursuers, Mud gets back to the island where he and Neckbone launch the repaired boat into the water.
+As they agreed, Mud gives Neckbone his pistol but without ammunition.
+Mud wants to say goodbye to Ellis, so Neckbone takes him to Ellis's family's houseboat, where he is recovering.
+Mud sneaks into Ellis's room, and Ellis tells Mud he is sorry for what he said.
+Mud replies Ellis was right about most of what he said, and that he is not a good man.
+Ellis then shares his father's advice about women.
+Mud disagrees, and says that Ellis is a good man and if he finds a girl half as good as he is, he'll be alright.

+While Mud is in Ellis's room, Carver and his posse arrive and start shooting.
+Tom, a former Marine marksman, fires from his boat using his old sniper rifle, killing several attackers from across the river.
 Mud saves Ellis and tries to get away but is shot as he dives into the river.
 The police arrive and find all the posse members dead.
 One trooper calls King to tell him that his other son is now dead.
+Police divers search for Mud's body all night.
 The morning after the shootout, Tom disappears.

 Ellis's parents separate.
-He and his mother move to an apartment in town and their houseboat is demolished, while his father gets a new job far away.
-He tells Ellis to take care of his mother as he departs, showing a more mature & changed attitude toward their situation.
-Before he leaves, he tells Ellis, "I love you" to which Ellis replies, "I love you too."
-Ellis sees some attractive older teenage girls in his new neighborhood and smiles.
-He is uncertain of Mud's fate, but still believes he was protecting Juniper.
+He and his mother move to an apartment in town and Ellis's father gets a new job far away.
+Ellis and Neckbone watch the houseboat get demolished as Ellis shares that he is uncertain of Mud's fate but still believes he was protecting Juniper.
+As Ellis's father departs, he tells Ellis to take care of his mother because this change is hard on her too, showing a more mature and changed attitude toward their situation.
+He assures Ellis he'll see him again in a week and tells Ellis he loves him, to which Ellis reciprocates.
+Ellis sees some attractive older teenage girls in his new neighborhood – one of them waves to him and he smiles.

-Mud is revealed to be alive and recovering on the repaired boat driven by Tom.
-Many days have passed, and the film ends with them looking ahead at the mouth of the Mississippi River, and south of that, the Gulf of Mexico.
+Several days later, Mud is revealed to be alive and recovering on the repaired boat, driven by Tom.
+They look ahead at the mouth of the Mississippi River, and south of that, the Gulf of Mexico.